Bhushan-Jagtap-2013/SABLE/README.md

 configuration is valid, AND the provided credentials were correct.
 If the user recognizes the passphrase as the one associated with the SEC, he/she types "YES" in all capitals to proceed with the boot.

+## Steps Involed in TPM Launch - (MLE Launch Intel)

+1. TXT Detection and Processor Preparation
+2. Detection of Previous Errors
+3. Loading the SINIT AC Module
+4. Loading the MLE and Processor Rendezvous
+5. Performing a Measured Launch